giriaruna/giriaruna/README.md

 ### ✨ Fun Zone
 <p align="center">
   Even if my feet don’t listen, my soul is always dancing ✨💙
-  Also… if you ever find me lost, I’m probably chasing gelato in a new city 🍦✈️
+  And when I’m not coding or dreaming — I’m probably **getting lost in Europe with an ice cream in hand** 🍦✈️
 </p>

 <p align="center">